eManPrague/frui.ts/packages/screens/README.md

 # `@frui.ts/screens`

-Since the application should be viewmodel-driven, we need to properly design the application structure within VMs.
+Since the application should be ViewModel-driven, we need to properly design the application structure within VMs.

 There is a simple base class for all view models - `ScreenBase`.
 It handles basic lifecycle such as `init`, `activate`, `deactivate`.
 These actions come from the `View` component.